hostwithquantum/deno-buildpack/README.md

 Contains a version such as `vA.B.C`.

 > [!IMPORTANT]
-> Tested with Deno 1.x
+> Tested with Deno 1.x and 2.x

 ##### BP_RUNWAY_DENO_FILE_VERSION